 I’ve got to add a little Patak’s Mild Curry Paste to any Indian dish I make.
 I heart it.

-Don’t skip the step of processing the spinach.
-It’s what broke down the walls between me and homemade saag.
+Don’t skip the step of food-processing the spinach.
+It’s what broke down the barrier between me and homemade saag.
 The smooth spinach gives the dish a kind of fluffiness you normally only get at a restaurant.

 Chana Saag just may be my favorite way to eat spinach.
 I hope you enjoy it too!